Capillary/ecom-api-document/source/includes/_product.md

 PaymentOptionChequeOrDD |enum | Specify `Y` if payment through cheque or DD is supported for the product; `N` if not supported
 PaymentOptionBankTransfer | enum | Specify `Y` if payment through online bank transfer is supported for the product; `N` if not supported
-PaymentOptionCOD | enum | Specify `Y` if cash on delivery is supported for the product; `N` if not supported DeliveryOptionShip | enum | Specify `Y` if the product can be shipped outside the state, `N` if not DeliveryOptionOffline | enum | pecify `Y` if the product can be purchased offline else specify `N` DeliveryOptionOnline | enum | Y, N. If the product can be delivered online (home delivery) DeliveryOptionInStorePickup | enum | Specify `Y` if the product is available in Store for pick up, else specify `N` LocationBased | enum | Specify `Y` if the shipping price is on location basis, Specify `N` for common shipping price to all locations
+PaymentOptionCOD | enum | Specify `Y` if cash on delivery is supported for the product; `N` if not supported DeliveryOptionShip | enum | Specify `Y` if the product is available for shipping, `N` if not DeliveryOptionOffline | enum | pecify `Y` if the product can be purchased offline else specify `N` DeliveryOptionOnline | enum | Specify `Y` to allow delivery online such as donations, mobile recharges, gift cards, softwares etc, else specify `N`
+DeliveryOptionInStorePickup | enum | Specify `Y` if the product is available in Store for pick up, else specify `N` LocationBased | enum | Specify `Y` if the shipping price is on location basis, Specify `N` for common shipping price to all locations
 ShippingCode | enum | The code of the the type of shipping charges.
 Most commonly used: flat, india, international, surfaceways, airways
-TaxCode | enum | The tax code applicable for the product.
-Value: CSST, IGST, SGST, USST DeliveryTime  | string | The estimated delivery time to be shown on the product page.
+TaxCode | string | The tax code applicable for the product.
+Tax code have configured in the CP first.
+You can associate the relevant value here
+DeliveryTime  | string | The estimated delivery time to be shown on the product page.
 Example: This product will be delivered in 7 days from the date of order
 CatalogSequence | int | Rank of the product to show up on the storefront ProductWeight | float | Weight of the product